cncf/glossary/content/en/cloud-computing.md

 ## How it helps

-Cloud computing addresses this by enabling organizations to rent computing resources as needed, without the burden of managing physical infrastructure.
-This approach offers two main advantages.
-Firstly, it frees organizations to concentrate on their core business, eliminating delays and costs associated with setting up new infrastructure.
-Secondly, it provides the flexibility to [scale](https://github.com/ronitblenz/glossary/blob/cloud_computing/content/en/scalability.md) resources up or down based on demand, aligning infrastructure needs closely with business requirements.
-Thus, cloud computing offers a practical solution for organizations to access the amount of infrastructure they need, when they need it, without overcommitting resources.
+Organizations can use cloud computing to rent computing resources on demand without the burden of managing physical infrastructure.
+This strategy has two main advantages:
+- It removes the delays and expenses of establishing new infrastructure so organizations can concentrate on their core business.
+- Organizations can [scale](https://github.com/ronitblenz/glossary/blob/cloud_computing/content/en/scalability.md) their resources up or down based on demand, aligning infrastructure with business needs.
+Thus, cloud computing provides an efficient way for organizations to access necessary infrastructure flexibly and economically without excess commitment.

 ---